puniverse/pulsar/docs/index.md

 #### gen-fsm

-gen-event is an actor behavior that helps manage actor state transitions.
+gen-fsm is an actor behavior that helps manage actor state transitions.

-You spawn a gen-event like this:
+You spawn a gen-fsm like this:

 ~~~ clojure
 (spawn (gen-fsm initial-state))